 Nom Nom vs. The Farmer’s Dog 2024: Who Wins?

 The Farmer's Dog (TFD) is the top choice for quality and nutrition.
 It offers a select range of vet-approved recipes that are both nutritious and appealing to dogs.
-My colleague’s dog, Baxter, tried and enjoyed these meals, highlighting their quality and the service’s ease of use.
+Our dog-tester, Baxter, tried and enjoyed these meals, and we noted their quality and the service’s ease of use.

 Nom Nom is also a good option, focusing on scientifically formulated meals created by veterinary nutritionists.
 Nom Nom offers balanced and wholesome meals, yet it doesn't quite reach the premium quality of The Farmer’s Dog, which prioritizes human-grade ingredients.